nmoore93/code-fruteria/README.md

 - **Upgrade the grid/layout** so panels can go horizontal, vertical, or do the cha-cha for better visual combos.
 - **Fix the theme switch** (light/dark)—right now, it’s more confused than a kiwi in a fruit salad.

----

-🍏 **Ready to squeeze the most out of this repo?
-Fork it, juice it, and make it your own!**

----

 ## 🥭 Bonus

 - **Migrate from Webpack to Vite:**